cenright71925/a3-persistence/README.md

 ### Summary

+A video of my application can be found here: https://www.youtube.com/watch?v=zLav_1eXk7o&feature=youtu.be (incase it will not load due to the problem described below)

 - The goal of this appliation was to allow the user to calculate the hypotenuse of a right triangle
 - I faced many challenges when making this application.
 At somepoints I had errors that would only appear on glitch and not locally.
 Then when I switched to local, I had different errors that were not found on glitch.
 This made it very hard to make progress in the assignment.
 I also had an error that would only leave if I would comment out the whole file and then uncommented it line by line until it worked.
 This error seemingly randomly popped up a couple of times which was frustrating.
+I went to Tariq's office hours and then spoke to the professor who solved my issue.
+Unfortunately, when I fixed this problem, the rest of my app would not work.
+It was some discrepency between strings and json objects on the server side of the request.
+Because of this I was unable to make much progress so I am turning what I was able to do.
 - I chose to use the local strategy because it was the most simple to implement
 - I chose lowdb for the database as suggested in class.
 However, If i were to do this again I would see if there is a database that integrates better with glitch
 - I used milligram as suggested for my css framework